plutext/neo4vertx/doc/src/site/markdown/configuration.md

 ### baseAddress

-This setting controls the baseAddress of the module for Vert.x'es event bus purposes.
+This setting controls the baseAddress of the event bus.
 It controls what name you use to talk to neo4vertx.